bronnie313/bronnie313/README.md

 ### Hey! 👋
 I'm Ronald but you can call me Bronnie 😄... yeah. 🌱I'm a software engineer with a Bachelor's degree in Computer Science currently looking out for new opportunities and I'm looking to collaborate on  JavaScript, React & Ruby on Rails projects

- - 😂 Fun fact : "It works on my machine."
+ - 😂 Fun fact: "It works on my machine."
  - 😅 Rope Jumping (or skipping) for mental health
  - 🎧 I love listening to tech and religious-related podcasts